zZnghialamZz/zZnghialamZz/README.md

-### Hi there 👋
+## Hi there 👋

 <!--
 **zZnghialamZz/zZnghialamZz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Hi, I'm Nghia, a passionate game developer - game designer lived in Ho Chi Minh City, Vietnam.

+Shortly after graduated from AUT, I joined Glass Egg as a quality-oriented Technical Artist for over 3 years.
+At Glass Egg, I participated in cross production team to develop & manage tools, pipelines and workflow for productivity and efficiency.

+Presently, I'm deepening and working as a Game Developer with various interesting projects daily.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on *PENGUIN*
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning *Game Dev*
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 More info about me [here](zznghialamzz.github.io)
-- 📫 How to reach me: ...
+- 📫 How to reach me: <nghialam12795@gmail.com>

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+--> Game is ❤️, Game is 💗